css-materials/course-site/content/setup/git/git-with-rstudio/index.md

-**You only have to do this once per machine.**

 # Make sure RStudio can find Git

 ## If everything installed correctly...

 * *File > New Project*.
 Do you see an option to create from Version Control?
 If yes, good.
+Do not select it.
-* Select *New Directory > Empty Project*.
+* Instead, select *New Directory > New Project*.
 Do you see a checkbox "Create a git repository"?
 If yes, good.
 Check it.
 * Give this test project a name and click "Create Project".
 Do you see a "Git" tab in the upper right pane, the same one that has "Environment" and "History"?
 If yes, good.

-* If this worked, you can delete the project.
-You've set everything up correctly.
+If this worked, you can delete the project.
+You've set everything up correctly (if you are working on R Workbench this should automatically work).
+To delete the project, go to the "Files" tab (bottom right corner), select the project folder and click "Delete"

 ## If this didn't work...

-RStudio can only act as a GUI front-end for Git if Git has been successfully installed **AND RStudio can find it.**
+RStudio can only act as a GUI front-end for Git if Git has been successfully installed AND RStudio can find it.

 A basic test for successful installation of git is to simply enter `git` in the [shell](/setup/shell/).
 If you get a complaint about `git` not being found, it means installation was unsuccessful or that it is not being found, i.e. it is not on your `PATH`.